gradio-app/gradio/guides/02_building-interfaces/02_reactive-interfaces.md

 # Reactive Interfaces

+This guide covers how to get Gradio interfaces to refresh automatically or continuously stream data.

 ## Live Interfaces

 You can make interfaces automatically refresh by setting `live=True` in the interface.
 Now the interface will recalculate as soon as the user input changes.